piers-sinclair/pierssinclair.github.io/_posts/2024-08-04-System-Design-in-Azure-for-clients-cloud-file-sharing-system.md

 We will need to support a fair few APIs to get the base functionality.
 Consider the actions you might want in a file system.

 Here's a preliminary list but there's probably lots more ways to extend in the future:
-- Open: Open's a file on your machine.
+- `Open`: Open's a file on your machine.
-- Saved: When a file is created or updated it should be saved.
+- `Save`: When a file is created or updated it should be saved.
-- Delete: When a file is flagged for removal.
+- `Delete`: When a file is flagged for removal.
-- View Version History: See past versions of the file.
+- `View Version History`: See past versions of the file.
-- Search: Search file names (later we could support content or other meta data).
+- `Search`: Search file names (later we could support content or other meta data).
-- View Recent: See a list of documents that have been recently viewed or edited.
+- `View Recent`: See a list of documents that have been recently viewed or edited.
-- Download Copy: Get a copy of the file locally on the user's device.
+- `Download Copy`: Get a copy of the file locally on the user's device.
-- Share: Share the file with another person so they can view or edit it.
+- `Share`: Share the file with another person so they can view or edit it.

 ### 2. What's the base level architecture?